-- · McNair Fellows program - Entrepreneurship workshops and immersion experiences - Micro-Seed Fund - Unique co-working space is open for student organizations and group work, through reservation and through regular office hours (8:30 am - 5:00 pm M-F).
-The McNair Center is not a place to do homework or socialize but it is a place to be creative and solve problems. - Co-located with the Women's Business Center of South Carolina, which offers weekly educationally, networking and coaching programming - Located in Harrelson First Floor
+- Business and Entrepreneurship workshops/programs open to students, business women and aspiring entrepreneurs through the state. - Unique collaborative, co-working and maker space is open for student organizations and group work through reservation and during regular office hours (8:30 am 5:00 pm M-F). - The Women's Business Center is not a place to do homework or socialize; it is a place to be creative and solve problems. - Located in Harrelson First Floor - Look for upcoming events at wbcofsc.com.